What to Expect Before and After Total Knee Replacement Surgery. A Patient's Experience.

 - I was given two painful steroid injections, at intervals of six months, in an attempt to reduce inflammation and diminish pain.
 The first injection was successful for approximately two weeks.
 The second had no impact whatsoever.
 In the light of my experience, I would be reluctant to agree to have one administered in the future.

 - Severe osteoarthritis changed my gait and this had an impact on my muscular-skeletal system.
 I had a permanently bent knee and continual pain in my calf.
-My altered gait was probably the cause of two prolapsed discs in my spine, identified by an MRI scan.
-I paid for private sessions with a chiropractor and a private osteopath but got only temporary relief.
-These problems resolved themselves after the operation and I did not need to take up the referral that my orthopedic surgeon had made to a spine clinic.
+My altered gait may have been the cause of two prolapsed discs in my spine, identified by an MRI scan.
+Private sessions with a chiropractor and an osteopath gave only temporary relief.
+The problems resolved themselves after the operation and I did not need to take up the referral that my orthopedic surgeon had made to a spine clinic.

 - A couple of weeks before the operation I attended the hospital for a pre-assessment to confirm that I was fit enough for the surgery to go ahead; and to make arrangements for equipment that I would need after I returned home.
 Arrangements were made to loan to me a frame that fitted around my toilet - to use as a lever when sitting and rising from the toilet seat.
 Crutches are loaned by the NHS for as long as the patient needs to use them.

 - The chairs in my home are quite low and so sitting down and rising was going to be a little difficult in the short term.
-Luckily, there was a cost-effective solution.
 I purchased a set of to position under the legs of one of my chairs.
 They are capable of raising the height of a chair by three and a half inches, which made life much more comfortable than it might otherwise have been. cone chair risers

 - Researching online about self-help to reduce pain following the operation, I discovered a Gel-filled packs are placed in the freezer until cold and then attached by velcro to a wrap-around knee brace, which is inflated with a hand-held pump.
 I applied the packs several times each day.
 They did provide some temporary relief from pain and so I can recommend them.
 That said, they can't perform miracles and in my case was many weeks before the swelling subsided.
 Lumark ice-compression kit.